 Over the next few weeks, I will be adding lots more soup lore.
 Right now, I am giving you this Ground Pork and Pumpkin Soup recipe so you can finish that leftover pumpkin or ground pork that’s been in your freezer for who knows how long.

 One other thing: a whole pot of soup should feed you for a few days, and before you are bored with it, the rest should be stored away in your freezer.
 There will be a night in the near future where having that soup ready and waiting to be thawed, heated and served will save your sanity and warm your weary soul.

-- 6 carrots, peeled and sliced into rounds
+- 6 large carrots - peeled and sliced into rounds

-- 1/2 cup of red wine or white leftover
+- ½ cup red wine - or white leftover

-- 1 tablespoon of lemon juice or apple cider vinegar
+- 1 tablespoon lemon juice - or apple cider vinegar

 - Heat a large soup or stockpot over high heat.
 Reduce heat to medium and add one tablespoon olive oil, and coat the bottom of the pan.
 Add chopped onion and allow to cook, occasionally stirring until wilted and well browned.

 - Add Carrots, Roasted Red Peppers and stir.

 - Add pumpkin puree and constantly stir for 1 minute to prevent scorching or sticking.

 - Add wine and soy sauce to the pot and stir to make sure all the brown bits on the bottom of the pan are released.
 This is where all the flavour happens in your soup base, so take your time with each ingredient addition and allow some browning process to occur.